Why ‘best practices’ alone don’t work and the importance of experience for learning when to apply them instead.

 So if not ‘Best Practices’ then what?

 Do we stop reading advice articles, study case studies and learning from books then?
-No. Not at all.
-But one has to fortify that raw knowledge of ‘best practices’ otherwise all you will have is a theoretical knowledge soup in your brain.
-We want to then know how to connect the dots and extract the value out of the knowledge…
+Not at all.
+But one has to fortify that raw knowledge of ‘best practices’ otherwise all you will have is a theoretical knowledge soup.
+We want to know how to extract the essence of the knowledge and critically reapply in new situations.

-Aristotle adviced that in order to develop phronesis one should not only read to gain theoretical knowledge but also:
+Aristotle adviced that in order to develop phronesis, in other words the ability to be picking the 'right' strategies, tactics or business decisions in general, one should not only read to gain theoretical knowledge but also:

 -1- Observe and learn from other virtuous people.